 Your use Pinterest might work for some but not for others.
 It’s a matter of strategic planning and evaluation.
 It may or may not be an opportunity.

 It depends on who you are, where you live and your business model.
 Does Pinterest already work you?
 Tell us how and why in the comment section please.

 Btw.: I’m not really active on Quora, I’m not a member of Foursquare.
-I’m on Google+ though most of the time.
+I wasted years on Google+ though.

 I almost forgot it: What exactly is Pinterest?
 It’s an image bookmarking site.
 There are lots of other image bookmarking sites.

-I use some of them to promote on of my other blogs.
-They yield more traffic than Pinterest from engagement of years ago.
+I used some of them to promote on of my other blogs.
+They yielded more traffic than Pinterest from engagement of years ago in the beginning.